mitchlloyd/ember-islands/README.md

 1. Locate elements on the page with `data-component="some-component-name"`.
-2. Create components with the name given by `data-component` and with the attributes given by the json in `data-attr`.
+2. Create components with the name given by `data-component` and with the attributes given by the json in `data-attrs`.
 3. Append each component to the DOM using `appendTo`.

 These components are created in the context of your Ember application so they